Wood Graining [ woo d-greyn-ing ] noun

-Wood · Graining \ woo d-greyn-ing \ n: the process of creating the warmth, richness and beauty of wood on any surface 2:
+1. the process of creating the warmth, richness, and beauty of wood on any surface

-2: a material or finish that imitates the natural grain of wood in pattern, color, and sometimes texture.
+2: a material or finish that imitates the natural grain of wood in pattern, color, and sometimes texture

-Traditionally, wood graining has been reserved for skilled craftsman and fine artisans.
+Traditionally, wood graining has been reserved for skilled craftsmen and fine artisans.
 They intricately used brushes or bird feathers dipped in secret formulas to simulate the look and beauty of wood.
-Now, Old Masters provides the Wood Graining Tool, a serrated squeegee, and specially pigmented stain to produce the realistic grains and patterns of real wood.
+Now, Old Masters provides the Wood Graining Tool — a serrated squeegee and specially pigmented stain to produce the realistic grains and patterns of real wood.
 With a little practice, any average do-it-yourselfer can have great results.
-The purpose of this guide is to explain the basics of the Old Masters wood graining system and many helpful tips.
+The purpose of this guide is to explain the basics of the Old Masters wood graining process and provide many helpful tips.
 These tips should help you avoid the normal pitfalls a beginner to wood graining might encounter.

 - Please read and follow the instructions as printed on the product labels and the following pages.

-- Work in a well ventilated area while applying paints, stains, clear finishes or any of their associated products.
+- Work in a well ventilated area while applying base paint, stains, clear finishes, or any of their associated products.
 Pay close attention to all the cautions on the products used.

 - Examine the item to be refinished or grained, making sure it is structurally sound.
-Make structural improvements before your base eggshell enamel application.
-Remove glue spots or excessive caulk and fill in scratches, nail holes and the like.
+Make structural improvements before applying the graining base.
+Remove glue spots or excessive caulk.
+Fill in scratches, nail holes and the like.
 Always remove hardware before you begin.

-If your project has multiple coats of old paint or varnish, we recommend using an Old Masters Paint Remover to strip the old finish off and start with a clean, smooth surface.
-If the paint on your project is smooth, tight and in good shape, stripping is generally unnecessary.
+If your project has multiple coats of old paint or varnish, we recommend using a quality paint remover to strip the old finish off and start with a clean, smooth surface.
+If the paint on your project is smooth, tight, and in good shape, stripping is generally unnecessary.

 Before you apply the Graining Base, sand the surface lightly.
-(Always sand a project in the direction of the wood grain—if you are uncertain of the direction, see helpful hints 1)
+Always sand a project in the direction of the wood grain—if you are uncertain of the direction, see Helpful Hints.

-Having properly prepared the surface, you are now ready to apply the Old Masters Graining Base.
+Having properly prepared the surface, you are now ready to apply Old Masters Graining Base.
 A fine wood graining finish requires that you apply the Graining Base by brushing in the direction of the grain.
 Brush marks going in different directions will show through the grain and lessen the effect.
-(If you are uncertain of the direction, see helpful hints #1 on page 10.)
+If you are uncertain of the direction, see Helpful Hints.

 Apply the Graining Base with a good quality natural bristle brush.
 Try to minimize brush marks and coat the project as best as possible.
 If the base coat does not cover perfectly, don’t be overly concerned because the following steps will cover most imperfections.
 If the coverage is very bad, such as on a dark substrate, a second coat of Graining Base is advised.